Intraspecific predator interference promotes biodiversity in ecosystems: Appendix V Scenario involving chasing pairs and both intra- and inter-specific interference

-In the scenario involving chasing pair and both intra- and inter-specific interference, the behavior of species coexistence is similar to that without interspecific interference.
+In the scenario involving chasing pairs and both intra- and inter-specific interference, the behavior of species coexistence is similar to that without interspecific interference.
 Evidently, the influence of interspecific interference would be negligible if $d'_{12}$ is extremely large, and vice versa for intraspecific interference if both $d'_{1}$ and $d'_{2}$ are tremendous.
-In the deterministic framework, the two-consumer species can coexist either at constant population densities or with time series dynamics such as oscillations (Figure~\ref{S10}d-f).
-The fixed points can be globally attracting or there is a stable limit cycle (Figure~\ref{S10}a-c and g-i).
-Furthermore, there is a non-zero measure of parameter set where both consumer species can coexist at steady state with only one type of resources (Figure~\ref{S10}a-c).
-In the stochastic framework, just as the scenario involving chasing pair and intraspecific interference, the coexistence state can be maintained along with stochasticity (Figure~\ref{S12}).
+In the deterministic framework, the two-consumer species may coexist at constant population densities (Appendix-fig.~\ref{S5}B), and the fixed points are globally attracting (Appendix-fig.~\ref{S5}C).
+Furthermore, there is a non-zero measure of parameter set where both consumer species can coexist at steady state with only one type of resources (Appendix-fig.~\ref{S5}A).
+In the stochastic framework, just as the scenario involving chasing pairs and intraspecific interference, the coexistence state can be maintained along with stochasticity (Appendix-fig.~\ref{S5}D).